bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-24-newsletter.md

   nears the maximum allocated memory space.
-A warm cache almost doubles the block validation speed on a node with the default cache settings, with even more improved performance available on nodes that allocate additional memory to the cache.
+A warm cache almost doubles the block validation speed on a node with the default cache settings, with even more improved performance available on nodes that allocate additional memory to the cache. {% assign timestamp="1:02:42" %}

 - [Core Lightning #7304][] adds a reply flow to [offers][topic offers]-style `invoice_requests` when it can’t
   find a path to the `reply_path` node.
 CLN's `connectd` will open a transient TCP/IP